Remarks on mean curvature flow solitons in warped products: Introduction

 For more details, and the very general form of the equations mentioned above we refer again to \cite{AdeLR}.
 Let us also recall, for terminology, that when $\Mbar=I\times\PP$ is simply a product ($h\equiv1$) and $X=\partial_t$ the soliton is called translational.

-\textbf{Notation and agreements.} Throughout the paper, all manifolds $M, \overline{M}$ will be assumed to be connected; $B_R(o) \subset M$ will denote the geodesic ball of radius $R>0$ centered at a fixed origin $o \in M$ and $\partial B_R(o)$ its boundary.
+\textbf{Notation and agreements.} Throughout the paper, all manifolds $M$, $\overline{M}$ will be assumed to be connected; $B_R(o) \subset M$ will denote the geodesic ball of radius $R>0$ centered at a fixed origin $o \in M$ and $\partial B_R(o)$ its boundary.
 If no confusion may arise we omit to write the origin $o$.

-\begin{ex} \emph{The hyperbolic space $\HH^{m+1}$ of curvature $-1$ admits representations as the warped products $\RR \times_{e^t} \RR^m$ and $\RR \times_{\cosh t} \HH^ m$.
-In the first case, the slices of the foliation for constant $t$ are horospheres, whereas in the second case they are hyperspheres. } \end{ex}
+\begin{example} The hyperbolic space $\HH^{m+1}$ of curvature $-1$ admits representations as the warped products $\RR \times_{e^t} \RR^m$ and $\RR \times_{\cosh t} \HH^ m$.
+In the first case, the slices of the foliation for constant $t$ are horospheres, whereas in the second case they are hyperspheres. \end{example}